jhhoward481/murder-mystery23/names-of-gus.md

 - SuperSmeller/ SuperSniffer ("Spellingg Bee")
 - Ernesto Agapito Garces con y a de Abelar ("The Greatest Adventure In The History Of Basic Cable")
 - Yasmine Bleeth ("Extradition II: The Actual Extradition Part")
+- Bruton Gaster ("Shawn (And Gus) Of The Dead")
+- Wally Ali ("Earth, Wind, And...
+Wait For It")
+- Magic Head ("Shawn vs. The Red Phantom")
+- D’Andre Pride ("Scary Sherry: Bianca's Toast")
+- Bud (from “The Cosby Show”) ("Scary Sherry: Bianca's Toast")
+- Chesterfield McMillan ("There Might Be Blood")
+- Blue Ivy Carter ("Juliet Wears the Pantsuit")
+- Nick Nack ("The Old And The Restless)
+- Suggs ("Shawn, Interrupted")
+- Bill Ofrights ("Santa Barbarian Candidate")
+- Darryl ("Nip and Suck It")
+- Burton “Oil Can” Guster ("And Down The Stretch Comes Murder")
+- Gurn Blandsten ("Santabarbaratown 2")
+- Lemongrass Gogulope ("Ghosts")
+- Mc ('tongue clicking sounds') Took ("Forget Me Not")